 At this time we would like to update our store status.
 We are open for all production industry related business.
-Beginning July 20th, the public will be granted access with all COVID-19 measurements in place.
+As of November 23 2020, the public will be granted access with new COVID-19 measurements in place.
 Online orders with shipping or curb-side pickup is available anytime, with thanks!
 Take care, stay safe, see you soon.

 January 24, 2020

 While we are amid this cold weather, you might be wishing your sweaters were in better shape.
 Here are a few tips and tricks to help restore them to their former glory.

 There are a couple things you can do about this.
 To restore your once vibrant sweater, add salt or alternatively, vinegar into your laundry cycle.
 This helps break down any detergent or minerals left behind by hard water on your clothing.
 If using salt, measure out a 1/2 cup and add it to the drum.
 Salt is also effective for removing blood, sweat and mildew stains.
 For the vinegar method, add a 1/2 cup into your washing machine.
 Wash the sweaters in cold water on the hand-wash or wool setting.

 Perhaps you're sick of that sweater colour anyways, and you want to spruce it up with a new shade.
 If so, you'll need to strip the original colour first.
 You can do this by using Rit Colour Remover which works for cotton, linen, silk, wool, rayon and nylon.
 The best way to remove strong colour is using the stove top method.
 After this you can choose from a wide array of Rit dyes, to give your sweater new life!